IBM/cloud-pak-deployer/sample-configurations/sample-dynamic/sample-descriptions/azure-aro.md

 You cannot choose the version for a Red Hat OpenShift on Azure (ARO) cluster.
 By default, the latest current version is provisioned automatically instead no matter what value is specified in the `ocp_version` parameter.
 The `ocp_version` parameter is used to install the correct version of the oc command line tool.

 The cluster is provisioned across 3 availability zones.
 In the sample configuration, 3 additional compute nodes are configured for OpenShift Container Storage (OpenShift Data Foundation).
-For back-end storage for the OCS cluster, the `managed-premium` storage class is used.
+For back-end storage for the ODF cluster, the `managed-premium` storage class is used.

 ## Cloud Pak for Data

-Cloud Pak for Data 4.0 is installed in OpenShift project `cpd`, pulling images from the entitled registry and referencing the OCS storage classes in OpenShift.
+Cloud Pak for Data 4.0 is installed in OpenShift project `cpd`, pulling images from the entitled registry and referencing the ODF storage classes in OpenShift.

 ### Cartridges